 If You Are Rh Negative

-If you’re Rh negative, ask your doctor about getting treated with RhoGam.
+If you’re Rh negative, ask your health care provider about getting treated with RhoGam.
 Even if you miscarry or don’t deliver the baby, you will still need treatment.
 The health of any baby you have in the future depends on it.

 Your chance of forming Rh antibodies increases with each pregnancy.
-That includes ectopic pregnancy (the fertilized egg is outside the uterus) and pregnancy that ends in miscarriage or abortion.
-In these cases, you should talk with your doctor about getting a RhoGam injection.
+This is true even for an ectopic pregnancy (the fertilized egg is outside the uterus) and pregnancies that ends in miscarriage or abortion.
+In these cases, you will most likely receive a RhoGam injection.
 This is because your body can make Rh antibodies even if you don’t deliver a baby.
 Rh antibodies can cause problems in future pregnancies.

 If antibodies have already formed (sensitization), RhoGam can’t protect the fetus.
 You and the fetus will need special care during pregnancy.
 Your health care provider will explain the details to you.